-Celtic Charms Therapeutic Horsemanship is a 501(c)(3) charitable non-profit, operating exclusively as a therapeutic equestrian center on a 27-acre quiet farm setting in Howell, N.J.
+Celtic Charms Therapeutic Horsemanship is a 501(c)(3) charitable non-profit, operating exclusively as a therapeutic equestrian center on a 27-acre quiet farm setting in Howell, NJ.
 Facilities include large indoor (80' x 200') and outdoor (175' x 330') arenas and extensive natural woodland trails.
-Our attractive barn, with a temperature-controlled, family-friendly observation waiting room, is attached to the indoor arena enabling year round lessons.
+Our attractive barn, with a temperature-controlled, family-friendly observation waiting room, is attached to the indoor arena enabling lessons year-round.

-We are dedicated to bringing joy and personal achievement to children and adults with physical, cognitive and emotional disabilities by teaching all forms of horsemanship including horseback riding, grooming, tacking, equine care and familiarization with basic horse knowledge.
+We are dedicated to bringing joy and personal achievement to children and adults with physical, cognitive and emotional disabilities or disorders by teaching all forms of horsemanship including horseback riding, grooming, tacking, equine care and behavior, and general horse information.
 Students are taught either individually or in groups of up to three riders.
 Individual lessons are 45 minutes in duration, groups are 60 minutes and both include time for horse care.

-The first step in teaching a student how to ride is to work on balance, posture and alignment.
-It is the foundation to horseback riding whether you are a beginner or an Olympic rider.
-What is so wonderful about horses and riding is that the horse provides a dynamic base of support; a rider starts building core strength just by sitting on the horse and as the horse moves, the rider is constantly challenged to maintain his/her balance, requiring that muscles contract and relax in an attempt to stay upright.
-Stopping and starting the horse, changing speed and direction just increases the benefits.
-All of this movement helps to strengthen core muscles and builds muscle memory, thereby improving the three essentials - balance, posture and alignment.
+Learning to ride a horse begins with balance, posture, and alignment.
+This is the foundation of horseback riding, whether you are a beginner or an Olympic rider.
+What is so wonderful about horses and riding is that the horse provides a dynamic base of support; a rider starts building core strength just by sitting on the horse.
+As the horse moves the rider is continually challenged to maintain his/her balance, requiring muscles to contract and relax to stay upright.
+Stopping and starting the horse, changing speed and direction increases the benefits.
+All of this movement helps strengthen core muscles and build muscle memory, thereby improving the three essentials - balance, posture and alignment.